- Propmodo Focus

 Lifeline

 The London-listed Regional REIT has seemed to have benefited from an emergency capital raise.
-Executives report that the company is on “much stronger footing,” but the share prices have yet to return to the level before the capital call, which discounted the firm by around 50 percent.
+Executives report that the company is on a “much stronger footing,” but the share prices have yet to return to the level before the capital call, which discounted the firm by around 50 percent.

 Headlines